-WHEREAS, San Francisco State University is a public university, an agency of the state of California, and as such subject to the guarantees of the equal protection clause of § 1 of the Fourteenth Amendment to the Constitution of the United States; and
+WHEREAS, the CSU is a public university, an agency of the state of California, and as such subject to the guarantees of the equal protection clause of § 1 of the Fourteenth Amendment to the Constitution of the United States; and

 WHEREAS, the Supreme Court of the United States has held that, in accordance with the equal protection clause, the rules, principles, or standards employed by a state and its agencies may not create classifications among individuals which are "essentially arbitrary" (Lindsley v.
 Natural Carbonic Gas Co., 220 U.S. 61, at 79 (1911), quoted in Morey v.
 Doud, 354 U.S. 457, 464 (1957); a classification "must be reasonable, not arbitrary, and must rest upon some ground of difference having a fair and substantial relation to the object" of the rule, principle, or standard, "so that all persons similarly circumstanced shall be treated alike" (F.S.
 Royster Guano Co. v.
-Virginia, 235 U.S. 412, at 415 (1920)); and see also Skinner v.
+Virginia, 235 U.S.

+412, at 415 (1920)); and see also Skinner v.
 Oklahoma ex rel.
 Williamson, 316 U.S. 535 (1942), Reed v.
 Reed, 404 U.S. 71 (1971), and Eisenstadt v.
-Baird, 405 U.S 438 (1972); and employment of the university's power to evaluate the quality of work by instructional faculty and to classify instructional faculty employees accordingly; so therefore be it
+Baird, 405 U.S 438 (1972); and

-WHEREAS, the Student Evaluations of Teaching Effectiveness (SETE) currently employed to classify the quality of work of instructional faculty at San Francisco State University are essentially arbitrary, not a reasonable classification of the quality of teaching effectiveness, fail to treat similarly circumstanced persons alike, and are an illegitimate, unfair, and illegal
+WHEREAS, the SETs currently employed to classify the quality of work of instructional faculty at the CSU are essentially arbitrary, not a reasonable classification of the quality of teaching effectiveness, fail to treat similarly circumstanced persons alike, and are an illegitimate, unfair, and illegal employment of the university's power to evaluate the quality of work by instructional faculty and to classify instructional faculty employees accordingly; and